antoinewidmer/EyeTrackingASD_Literature/01 Projects/BridgeSubmission/ideas to use.md

-**NUANCE: Neurodevelopmental Understanding and Advanced Neurocognitive Classification for Enhanced Detection**
+**NUANCE: Neurodevelopmental Understanding and Advanced Neurocognitive Classification for Enhanced Detection and Therapy**

 ## Problem to solve
 Difficulties to precisely diagnose ASD in different populations

-Evolving conceptualisation of autism [[stewart2024]]:
+Evolving conceptualisation of autism [[@stewart2024]]:
  1.  from a ‘narrow’ definition to a ‘wide’ diagnostic criteria;
  2. from a rare to a relatively common condition, although probably still under-recognised in women and older people;
  3. a condition diagnosed predominately in males to now being identified in people of all genders;